2016moreno/OperatingSystems/Project 2/README.txt

 Q3: For this step, what specific data structure(s) need(s) protection?
 Why?

+Pointers due to memory leaks.

 Q4: What would happen if you had a busy-wait within one of your critical sections?
 What if it is a loop with sched_yield()?

+Process has a chance of never going into the critical section due to order of what's allowed.

+If it is in a loop with sched_yield(), then it will return a thread.

 Q5: Why is it sometimes necessary to use the non-blocking pthread_mutex_trylock() instead of the blocking pthread_mutex_lock()?
 Think for example of a program that needs to acquire multiple mutexes at the same time.

+Because you can use pthread_mutex_trylock() to avoid deadlocks.

+If your threads aquire and release mutexes in the same order, then your program is deadlock free.

 Step 4: Accounting